CodeChrisB/JackModBox/src/assets/docs/docs/Editors.md

 Inside the Custom editor the menu also features  toggle checkboxes for each property of the json file.
 The Checkbox has 3 states :
 [icon mdi-checkbox-blank-outline] - Off
-[icon mdi-checkbox-marked] - Search
+[icon mdi-checkbox-marked primary] - Search
-[icon mdi-checkbox-blank-off-outline] - Ignore (Do not show this property)
+[icon mdi-checkbox-blank-off-outline red] - Ignore (Do not show this property)

 ---